BSc Specialization Application: Introduction

 What should I know about the BSc specialization application if I am a transfer student?

-If you are a transfer student, you will apply to a specialization in your first year attending UBC if you are in 2nd or 3rd year class standing based on your completed transferrable course work.
-If you are in 1st year class standing, you must complete the promotion requirements before you can apply for a specialization.
+If you are a transfer student, you will apply to a specialization in your first year attending UBC if you are in 2nd or 3rd-year class standing based on your completed transferrable course work.
+If you are in 1st-year class standing, you must complete the coursework required to be promoted to 2nd-year class standing before you can apply for a specialization.
+Please read the transfer student Frequently Asked Questions for additional information.

 How does the process work?

-We’re able to place the vast majority of students into one of their three choices.
+We’re able to place the vast majority of students into one of their three choices in Round 1.
 To increase the likelihood you are placed into one of your three choices, be sure to select specializations for which you meet the criteria.
+If you’re not placed in one of your three choices in Round 1, we’ll reach out via email regarding Round 2 of the application.
+It’s important that you check your email and respond quickly—Round 2 is based on a first-come, first-served basis.

 When will I know the outcome of my application?